ome/ngff/about/index.md

 * [Publications](../publications/index.md): List of publications referencing OME-NGFF or publishing datasets in OME-Zarr.

-Additionally, notes and recordings of the passt NGFF community calls are available:
+Additionally, notes and recordings of the past NGFF community calls are available:

 | Call | Date | Presenters | Forum thread | Notes |
 |------|------|------------|--------------|-------|